TOAST-DOCS/Quickstarts/en/cost-management.md

         * **Check the**email of the user registered as a `member`, NHN Cloud member user information, **and**select the **Email checkbox**.
 5. View your budgets **and usage** `in MyBudget`in the list of added budgets.

 !!!
-TIP "Get to know"
+TIP "Tips"
     * **Budget alerts are sent based on.**
-\* Budget alerts can be **notified at 10:00 am the next day**if you exceed the set budget or meet a specified threshold (baseline, threshold day).
+        * Budget alerts can be **notified at 10:00 am the next day**if you exceed the set budget or meet a specified threshold (baseline, threshold day).
     * **What to check after setting a budget**
-\* After setting a budget, the service is not automatically disabled or blocked when the budget is exceeded.
+        * After setting a budget, the service is not automatically disabled or blocked when the budget is exceeded.
 This is to avoid interruptions while using the service, which may result in costs exceeding the set budget.
 We recommend proper budget setting and resource management to utilize the budget correctly.

 ## Utilizing resource tags